 Decommissioning involved two steps: the removal and disposal of all radioactive components and materials, and the clean-up of any radioactivity that remained in the buildings or on-site.
 In decontamination, workers remove radioactive surface material that had accumulated inside pipes and heat exchangers or on floors and walls.
 Workers used chemical, physical, electrical and ultrasonic processes to decontaminate equipment and surfaces.

 The removed radioactive material was concentrated and collected for disposal and shipped to a low-level radioactive waste disposal site.
-Concentration cut the volume of low-level radioactive waste, thus reducing the expense of disposal.
+Concentration cut the volume of low-level radioactive waste, reducing the expenses of disposal.

 Low-level waste had to be shipped off-site for permanent disposal.
 Maine Yankee’s low-level waste was shipped to a facility in South Carolina, which was used for the decommissioning.

-High level waste is stored in a spent fuel pool made up of specially designed 40in³ pool of water.
-This was used throughout decommissioning, but a more permanent solution needs to be found.
-If the US government does not prepare a permanent disposal facility to accept high-level waste, alternatives such as such as dry cask storage will be considered.
+High-level waste is stored in a spent-fuel pool made from a specially designed 40in³ pool of water.
+It was used throughout decommissioning but a more permanent solution needs to be found.
+If the US government does not prepare a permanent disposal facility to accept high-level waste, alternatives such as dry cask storage will be considered.
 Dry casks are large, rugged containers made of steel or steel-reinforced concrete, 18 or more inches thick.
 The casks use materials like steel, concrete and lead – instead of water – as a radiation shield.

 The owners won a new concession from the public authorities earlier in 1999.
-Previously the public purse had contributed $14.9m.
-Under the new agreement, the contribution went up to $33.6m each year.
-The Maine Power company also pursued a case against the federal government, in an attempt to get the Department of Energy to pay for the fuel storage costs.
+Previously, the public purse had contributed $14.9m.
+According to the new agreement, the contribution went up to $33.6m each year.
+Maine Power company also pursued a case against the federal government, in an attempt to get the Department of Energy to pay for the fuel storage costs.

-The decommissioning has encountered considerable controversy.
+The decommissioning encountered considerable controversy.
 Aside from the question of who should bear the cost, some critics alleged that the plant was being closed prematurely.
-It was due to be closed in 2008, but the rising running costs have persuaded the owners to end its life.
-The cost of upgrading and then decommissioning the plant had an effect on the owners' bottom line and, by extension, share price.
+It was due to be closed in 2008 but the rising running costs forced the owners to shut it down earlier.
+The cost of upgrading and decommissioning the plant had an effect on the share price.